madsgroholdt/AC215_gAIn/README.md

 ### Milestone4 - THIS NEEDS TO BE EDITED

 In this milestone, we have the components for the backend (i.e., our RAG-LLM model), the API service, and the frontend.
-Also included are other components from previous milestones, such as data management and versioning.
+Also included are other components from previous milestones, such as data storage and versioning.

-After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
+After building a robust ML Pipeline in our previous milestone, we have now built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

 **Application Design**